jmscslgroup/libpanda/doc/tutorial.md

 <a name="hardware-req"></a>

 Both the Black and Grey Panda is supported by libpanda.
 It is recommended to use the Black Panda since it can do everything the Grey Panda can do, but also can connect tothe Car's OBD II port.
 This means that the Black Panda is capable of reading 3 total CAN busses for information, wherase the Grey Panda can only listen to 2 CAN busses.
+Comma.ai also sells a White Panda which features no GPS but WiFi instead.
+Libpanda will be ale to work with the White Panda over USB and will diasble GPS methods, however it is not listed as a supported device due to libpanda's lack of WiFi connection support.

 #### Required for Black Panda:
 * [comma.ai Car Harness](https://comma.ai/shop/products/panda-obd-ii-dongle)